Banking 101 –

 Dividend allowance

-Capital gains (gains arising from disposals of certain capital assets) of up to £12,300 are exempt from tax in the 2021/22 tax year.
+Capital gains (gains arising from disposals of certain capital assets) of up to £6,000 are exempt from tax in the 2023/24 tax year.
+This is a reduction from £12,300 from the previous tax year.
+The CGT exemption will fall again to £3,000 in 2024/25 tax year.

-Individual Savings Accounts (ISAs) are among the most tax-efficient investment wrappers available.
-Assets within an ISA are not subject to Income Tax or Capital Gains Tax and can generally be accessed at any time.
-Individuals can invest up to £20,000 per tax year (2021/22 ISA allowance) into an ISA.
+ISAs are among the most tax-efficient investment wrappers available.
+Assets within an ISA are not subject to income tax or capital gains tax and can generally be accessed at any time.
+Individuals can invest up to £20,000 per tax year (2023/24 ISA allowance) into an ISA.

 Pension Annual Allowance

-Qualifying Pension contributions are tax relievable at the saver's marginal income tax rate.
-The annual allowance is currently capped at £40,000 (the tax year 2021/2022), although a lower limit of £4,000 may apply if you have already started accessing your pension.
 Unused annual allowances for the preceding three tax years may be used subject to having enough taxable relevant earnings in the year of making a pension contribution.
-Funds can be accessed from age 55 (under current rules), with 25% paid tax-free subject to Pension Lifetime tax limits.
+Funds can be accessed from age 55 (under current rules), with up to 25% paid tax-free, usually subject to a limit of £268,275.

 Enterprise Investment Scheme (EIS)

-An investor who subscribes for shares in an EIS qualifying company can obtain an upfront income tax reduction of up to 30% on investments of up to £1m each year.
+An investor who subscribes for shares in an EIS-qualifying company can obtain an upfront income tax reduction of up to 30% on investments of up to £2m each year.
 There are many other tax advantages, including tax-free capital gains after completion of the required holding period.

 Venture Capital Trusts (VCTs)

-An investment into qualifying VCT shares enables an investor to claim several tax incentives on investments up to £200,000 each year.
+An investment into qualifying VCT shares enables an investor to claim several tax incentives on investments up to £200,000 each year, including up to 30% tax relief.
 Any dividends paid from the investment will be tax-free.

-However, no two wealth plans are identical.
-The right wealth planner will help you develop a strategy for how to be tax-efficient and develop a plan to meet your specific needs.
-The aim is to help you grow, protect and pass on your wealth through sound strategic management of your finances.
+The right Wealth Planner will help you develop a strategy for how to be tax-efficient and develop a plan to meet your specific needs.
+At Arbuthnot Latham, no two wealth plans are identical.
+Our aim is to help you grow, protect, and pass on your wealth through sound strategic management of your finances.

 You should seek professional advice before making any investment decision.
 The value of investments and the income from them can fall and rise, and you could get back less than you invest.
 Past performance is not a reliable indicator of future results.
 Taxation rates and allowances are subject to change.